-Air traffic control managers oversee the operations of airfields and control centers that direct the tactical employment of aircraft during combat or noncombat missions.
+Air traffic control managers oversee the operations of airfields and control centers, both on land and at sea, that direct the tactical employment of aircraft during combat or noncombat missions.
 They prepare flight operations plans and monitor the maneuvers of aircraft in and out of the airspace.
 They train, establish standards, and conduct operational evaluations to manage unit training and performance standards that ensure airfield operations personnel possess required job skills.

 Air traffic control managers work in air traffic control towers and centers at airfields and aboard ships.